 The Best Playgrounds in Pittsburgh

-There are so many great playgrounds in Pittsburgh that it’s impossible to get to them all.
-Pittsburgh has quite the variety of playgrounds, from brand new splash parks to old school wooden playgrounds.
-Below is a list of several of the best playgrounds in Pittsburgh that’d we’ve tested out.
+There are so many great parks and playgrounds in Pittsburgh that it’s impossible to get to them all.
+From brand new splash parks to old school wooden playgrounds, there are so many to choose from.
+Below is a list of several of the best parks in Pittsburgh that we’ve tested out.

 - Blue Slide Playground in Frick Park

 - Squaw Run Road Playground in Fox Chapel

 - Clever Park in Robinson Township